-The Mira Geoscience Advanced Geophysical Interpretation Centre has completed 3D inversion modelling, integration, and visualization of airborne gravity, magnetic, and electromagnetic data for the QUEST project area, BC, Canada.
-This was undertaken for Geoscience BC as follow-up analysis of QUEST project geoscience data.
+The Mira Geoscience Advanced Geophysical Interpretation Centre has completed 3D inversion modelling, integration, and visualization of airborne gravity, magnetic, and electromagnetic data for Central BC, Canada including QUEST WEST and integrating it with the Nechako, QUEST, and QUEST South project areas.
+This was undertaken for Geoscience BC as follow-up analysis of geoscience data.
 The objective of this work is to provide useful 3D physical property products that can be directly employed in regional exploration to target prospective ground based on different exploration criteria.

-This work considers all airborne gravity, magnetic and electromagnetic data available for the QUEST project area.
+This work considers all airborne gravity, magnetic and electromagnetic data available for the project area.
 The inversions were performed using the UBC-GIF GRAV3D, MAG3D, and EM1DTM, suite of algorithms for the gravity, magnetic, and AEM data respectively.
 The products are 3D inversion models of density contrast, magnetic susceptibility, and electrical conductivity, and integrated products combining the individual physical property models.
-These are provided for each of the five regions of the project area (A, B, C, D, and NT).
+In addition, detailed plate modelling of specific EM anomalies in several in-fill survey areas have been modelling using Maxwell discrete plates to provide a better interpretation where the target is less flat-lying in nature.

 The gravity and magnetic data were modelled in 3D using several smaller tiles after separation of regional signal.
-The tiles were combined to construct a detailed model over the whole area.
+The tiles for the QUEST West and Nechako Basin areas were combined and merged with QUEST and QUEST South models to construct a detailed model over the whole Central BC area.

 The conductivity data were inverted for 1D (layered earth) models using a laterally parameterized method and subsequently interpolated in 3D.
 A late-time, background conductivity map has also been produced for the survey area.
 An estimate of the depth of penetration has been provided for the AEM conductivity models.
 The resulting models provide guidance to the regional structure and prospective geology and location of alteration and mineralization.

-Final density contrast, magnetic susceptibility, conductivity models have been integrated into a Common Earth Model ready for 3D GIS analysis, interpretation, and integration with geologic, drill-hole, and other geophysical information.
+Final density contrast, magnetic susceptibility, conductivity models have been provided in different formats ready for 3D GIS analysis, interpretation, and integration with geologic, drill-hole, and other geophysical information.
 The extensive set of digital deliverable products that accompany this report include: physical property cut-off iso-surfaces, observed and predicted data, and the inversion models in several different, commonly used formats.
 A suite of 3D PDF scenes have been produced to aid in visualization and communication.